security-notes/infobyte-faraday-wiki/Troubleshooting.md

 ### I don't remember the Faraday Server password

 If you forgot the password or you don't know faraday server password, then follow this steps.
-You can use the command manage.py (or faraday-manage) to change your password:
+You can use the command `faraday-manage` to change your password:

 ```
-python manage.py change-password
+$ faraday-manage change-password
 ```

 When you execute the previous command a wizard will help yo change the user password.